muh-avid/interactive-rating-component_avd/README.md

 ![Design preview for the Interactive rating component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋
+Hi, I'm avid and ready for the challenge.

 Thanks for checking out this front-end coding challenge.